Do you want to start a Fitness Center business plan?

 6.1 Competitive Analysis

-- We will offer activities that don’t only make our customers well physically but also mentally/
+- We will offer activities that don’t only make our customers well physically but also mentally.

 6.2 Sales Strategy

 - We will offer free trial classes whenever our customers are not sure about the kind of activities that will be best for them.
-That way they can make the right decision.

 - We will offer free weekly guided meditation sessions that our customers can attend to unwind after a busy week.